A pretty big question you should ask right away is “How much does this cost?”, and you probably already know the answer.

 - Even a pi 3b+ will use ~$5 of electricity a year, and the cost of the pi is ~$40 not counting the power supply, case, SD card, etc.

-If you’re making a small-ish personal (read: non commercial / advertising) site like this one, then the best bet IMHO is to use free hosting from Github Pages, GitLab Pages or with a free VPS, though there are very, very cheap VPS options that may be less of a headache, see https://lowendbox.com for some. depending on your needs it’s totally within reason to get well under $20 a year.
+If you’re making a small-ish personal (read: non-commercial / advertising) site like this one, then the best bet IMHO is to use free hosting from GitHub Pages, GitLab Pages or with a free VPS, though there are cheap VPS options that may be less of a headache, see https://lowendbox.com for some.
+Depending on your needs, it’s totally within reason to get well under $20 a year.

 HOWEVER: If you’re following this guide for the sake of learning the technical side, it’s totally reasonable to want to setup your own web sever on your own hardware and network!
-I’m not trying to dissuade you from doing so, I just want to make sure nobody is doing it “Because it’s cheaper”, because it’s probably not unless you’re willing to make a lot of sacrifices.
+I’m not trying to dissuade you from doing so, I just want to make sure nobody is doing it “Because it’s cheaper”, because it’s probably not.

 There are some cool esoteric hosting options too!